Document

 Quarterly update

 Caddies and vehicles have now been ordered, however delays to delivery remain outside of the control of the Council as this is dependent on the supply chain.
 The Council ensured early procurement of vehicles and caddies to reduce the risk of delays impacting service delivery.
-Temporary storage for bins and caddies secured and bins are now being moved from the depot to the temporary storage.
-Planning application for the Park and Ride to store bins has been submitted.
-Rounds are being driven to establish where changes need to take place.
-Recruitment timescales are on the project plan and meetings with HR and comms are taking place to work on our recruitment strategy.
+We are in constant conversation with the suppliers to keep on track with schedules.
+Temporary storage for bins and caddies is secured and bins have now been moved from the depot to the temporary storage.
+Planning application for the Park and Ride has been approved and works are being planned in.
+This should be completed by end of November 2025.
+Rounds have been driven and rounds adjusted where needed.
+Recruitment has started and due to an excellent recruitment campaign we have had several applications in and interviews are taking place.
+Recruitment remains a risk but is less than it was.
+Second workshop area has been secured but we are waiting for planning to be submitted, planning committee will be held on 2 or 16 December 2025.
+We are working with the Property team on bringing it up to our requirements.
+This remains a high risk until we know what planning permission will be granted.
 Audit on project has taken place with a reasonable assurance outcome.

 Target Risk